-All the Costco membership secrets you need to know!
-Which membership is worth the cost and how to get the most out of your Costco membership.
-If you love Costco as much as I do, you'll want to tune in for these fun, cheap and free tips!
+Today I'm dishing out all the Costco membership secrets you need to know!
+Find out which membership is worth the cost and how to get the most out of your Costco membership.
+If you love Costco as much as I do, you'll want to tune in for these fun, cheap, and free tips!

 I have become somewhat of a Costco pro over the years (if you haven't noticed by my Costco page!).
-I thought I'd share my inside scoop on how to save money at Costco, what to buy and what to avoid, what membership is worth the money, and inside details about the new Costco + Visa relationship!
+So I thought I'd share my inside scoop on saving money at Costco, what to buy and what to avoid, what membership is worth the money, and inside details about the new Costco + Visa relationship!

 I'm about to give you the 411.
-You on the edge of your seats, yet?
+Are you on the edge of your seats yet?!

 WHICH COSTCO MEMBERSHIP IS RIGHT FOR ME?

-Choose your membership!
-Did you know that depending on your membership, you can get cash back for shopping at Costco?
-That's right folks, real-deal-moola.
+Did you know that depending on your membership, you can get cashback for shopping at Costco?
+That's right, folks, real-deal-moola.
 There are basically two options.
 Let's break it down real quick!

 - Gold Star Costco Membership – This is your basic membership for $60 buckeroos!
 It doesn't really have any additional benefits besides the ability to shop at the greatest store on earth…

 - Gold Star Executive Costco Membership – Here is where the benefits kick in!
-This membership costs $120, but there are some serious benefits.
-With the Executive Membership you get 2% cash-back on most purchases made at Costco.
-So you can pretty much earn the membership cost back by the end of the year! #Winning Your rebate comes back to you in the form of a rebate check.
+This membership costs $120, but there are some serious perks.
+With the Executive Membership, you get 2% cash-back on most purchases made at Costco.
+So you can pretty much earn the membership cost back by the end of the year! #Winning!
+Your rebate comes back to you in the form of a rebate check.

 - Business Costco Membership – Just a heads up, there is also a business membership option that allows you to add additional people for $60 each!
-Most families won't need this option!
+However, most families won't need this option.

-My hubby and I have opted for the Executive Costco Membership vs the Gold Star membership.
-Yes, it costs more ($120 per year vs $60), but with the cash-back option… it's a no-brainer!
-We stock up on more than just food here and we save a lot of money doing it.
+My hubby and I have opted for the Gold Star Executive Costco Membership vs. the Gold Star membership.
+Yes, it costs more ($120 per year vs. $60), but with the cashback option, it's a no-brainer!
+We stock up on more than just food here, and we save a lot of money doing it.